elifinspace/udacity_crispdm/README.md

     ```
   - explore_raw.ipynb: This notebook includes the preliminary work, explorations.
-  - geopandas_listings.ipynb : This notebook includes map visualisations of some analysis on listings data.
+  - map_visualisations.ipynb : This notebook includes map visualisations of some analysis on listings data.
-  - listings_modular.ipynb :  This notebook makes use of the findings from the explore_raw.ipynb to cleanse and process the data.
+  - main.ipynb :  This notebook makes use of the findings from the explore_raw.ipynb to cleanse and process the data.
 It is sufficient to run this notebook standalone to cleanse the data, generate predictions and evaluate the results.

 #### Dataset